 *Note that there may be slight variations in the wood pattern, since no two pieces are alike.

 Hand wash only.
 Don't let this near a microwave, oven, open flame or dishwasher!
-Use warm water and a mild dishwashing detergent if necessary; rinse well and wipe with a soft cloth.
+Use warm water and a mild dishwashing detergent if necessary.
+Rinse well and wipe with a soft cloth.
 With proper care, this box will become a family heirloom.
+We recommend using a furoshiki wrapping cloth to wrap and carry this box.